modulardata/javascript-exercise-sandbox/readme.md

 ## Updates

-- installation of https://github.com/hyperskill/sync-input for exercises using -> pnpm
+- installation of <https://github.com/hyperskill/sync-input> for exercises using -> pnpm

+### Content Ownership Disclaimer

+The content provided on this respiratory is for informational purposes only.
+I do not claim ownership of any of the materials, images, or media used unless explicitly stated.
+All rights belong to their respective owners.
+If you believe any content infringes upon your copyright, please contact me, and I will promptly address the issue.